Case Investigations in Medical Genetics MED5328

 Reassessments are normally available for all courses, except those which contribute to the Honours classification.
 For non Honours courses, students are offered reassessment in all or any of the components of assessment if the satisfactory (threshold) grade for the overall course is not achieved at the first attempt.
 This is normally grade D3 for undergraduate students and grade C3 for postgraduate students.
 Exceptionally it may not be possible to offer reassessment of some coursework items, in which case the mark achieved at the first attempt will be counted towards the final course grade.
 Any such exceptions for this course are described below.

-The group-work nature of this course means that reassessment is not possible.
+The group-work nature of the group report in this course means that reassessment of this assessment is not possible.

 [The assessment reflects performance in accomplishing goals working as part of a team, including generating ideas, providing critical comments on drafts of each others' work, and completing their own part of the work in a timely way whilst taking into account peer feedback.]